MarieOsinceva/MarieOsinceva/README.md

 ### Hi there 👋

 Currently I am in Russia.
-But soon I am moving to Slovenia. 🌱 Most of my career I worked for start-ups.
-So I had to learn a lot on my own.
-My hobbies are drawing, yoga/stretching and drinking coffee in cafe.
+But soon I am moving to Slovenia. 🌱 \n Most of my career I worked for start-ups.
+So I had to learn a lot on my own.\n My hobbies are drawing, yoga/stretching and drinking coffee in cafe.
 Also I like traveling so I would not mind moving to another country.

 <!--